 What are the hardest locks to pick/Bump key?

 Lock bumping is when someone uses a specially made “bump key” to unlock and break a lock.
 Unfortunately, almost every tumbler lock is vulnerable to this method of lockpicking.

 Based on my personal experience as a locksmith, the hardest locks to pick or bump are:

 - Commercial-grade locks

 High-security locks are made with complex and highly specialized key configurations that make standard tools and approaches to lockpicking or bumping almost useless.

-When it comes to residential deadbolts, there are two main companies in the market—Schlage and Kwikset.
-Although they are not the only companies out there, Schlage and kwikset makes the standard deadbolt locks and the most common locks being sold in the local hardware stores.
-Therefore, the most hard to pick and bump proof locks I ever came across during an emergency lockout calls are; “kwikset smart key” locks and Schlage deadbolt rated G3-G1*.
+When it comes to residential deadbolts, there are two main companies in the market—Schlage, and Kwikset.
+Although they are not the only companies out there, Schlage and Kwikset make the standard deadbolt locks and the most common locks being sold in the local hardware stores.
+Therefore, the hardest to pick and bump proof locks I ever came across during an emergency lockout calls are; “Kwikset smart key” locks and Schlage deadbolt rated G3-G1*.

 How to choose a home security system?

 There are four factors you should consider before deciding which security system best suits your home: